keithbuhler/keithbuhler.github.io/logic.md

 # Logic 101

+*This presentation is a mash-up of material from Peter Kreeft and others, with some original material.*

 ## Structure of a Proof

-###Premise and Conclusion
+### Premise and Conclusion
 Every argument has two basic parts: the premises and the conclusion.
 The conclusion is the truth claim.
 (For example: "Obama is the 44th president" can be a conclusion.)
 Premises are statements that, if true, support or prove your conclusion.
 (For example, statements that support the claim above might be: "Obama won the presidential election" and "there were 43 U.S. Presidents before 2004.")

 ### Clear Terms
-Both premises and conclusions are expressed in sentences.
-In logic, we call sentences "propositions".
-Propositions are made up of terms.
-Although human words can do many things: express, praise, sing, blame, and so on, the importance for arguing well is that terms express *concepts*.
+Both premises and conclusions are expressed in words and sentences.
+Although human words can do many things: express, praise, sing, blame, and so on, the importance of words for arguing well is that they express *concepts*.

+Kreeft says:

-The mind acquires concepts from "apprehension" or conception.
+>The mind acquires concepts from "apprehension" or conception.
 "Simple apprehension" is a technical term.
 It means basically "conceiving," "understanding," or "comprehending" one object of thought, one concept, such as 'mortal' or 'man' or 'triangle' or 'triangle with unequal angles.'
 Animals apparently cannot perform this act of understanding; if they can, they do not express it in words.
 Computers certainly cannot do this; a computer no more understands what you program into it than a library building understands the information in the books you put into it.

 The two basic kinds of concept in logic are "subjects" and "predicates."
 Subjects are what the proposition is about ("Obama") and predicates are anything being claimed about the subject ("is the 44th president").